Danko Jones

-Danko Jones is a Canadian hard rock band formed in Toronto in 1996.
+Danko Jones is a Canadian hard rock band formed in Toronto in 1996, now residing in Stockholm.
 The band consists of vocalist and guitarist Danko Jones, bassist John "JC" Calabrese and drummer Rich Knox, with Jones and Calabrese remaining the band's only continuous members.
 The band's musical style includes elements of hard rock and punk, and they are known for their extensive touring and high-energy live performances, which has earned them acclaim as one of the best live acts in rock music.
 Danko Jones has released eleven studio albums and been nominated for six Juno Awards.

 History

 1996–2004: Formation and early years

 The band was formed in 1996 by Danko Jones (Rishi Ganjoo), Scaltro (John Calabrese) and Gran Sfigato (Michael Caricari), after the former's namesake and initially named Danko Jones And The Impossible Dream.
 Danko Jones played consistently for two years after formation in and around the northeastern United States and Canada, opening for The New Bomb Turks, Nashville Pussy, Blonde Redhead, The Make-Up, The Dirtbombs, The Chrome Cranks, and The Demolition Doll Rods.
 Originally they did not intend to release an album, preferring to have the band's live reputation spread by word of mouth.

 Eventually, the trio relented and put out a self-titled six-song EP on Sonic Unyon records in 1998.
 In 1999, the band performed around Toronto, including at Lee's Palace and the Horseshoe Tavern.
 That year they released the self-produced My Love Is Bold E.P. and release the single "Bounce".
 They were nominated for a Juno Award in 2000 for Best Alternative Album.

 In early 2000, Danko Jones opened for Beck at Maple Leaf Gardens.
 In 2001, Bad Taste Records released a compilation of the band's early recordings, demos, and b-sides entitled, I'm Alive and On Fire.
 A five-week European tour followed to promote the release including shows at the Roskilde festival in Denmark and Hultsfred festival in Sweden.
 By the end of the year, they had returned twice more, once as main support for the Backyard Babies.